The Crusaders were formed in 1960 in Houston, Texas, U.S.A.

 The Jazz Crusaders have released six albums since 1995.

-Joe Sample is still pursuing a successful solo career, and is recording again with Randy Crawford (two albums in 2006 and 2008 respectively).
+Joe Sample pursued a successful solo career, working with Randy Crawford (two albums in 2006 and 2008 respectively).

 as the Jazz Crusaders: